-Before The Daily Blink, and my day job as a designer, I lived the life of a starving artist in Hollywood, making my trade as a filmmaker and effects artist.
+Before The Daily Blink, and my day job as a designer, I lived the best cialis life of a starving artist in Hollywood, making my trade as a filmmaker and effects artist.
 The most notable project that I worked on was the Pink Five series – a Star Wars parody that can be summed up as a cross between the Original Trilogy, Legally Blonde, and Rosencrantz and Guildenstern are Dead.
 (No, seriously, look it up, it’s a damn good play.)
 The series followed the journeys of Stacey, a valley-girl type whose naive charm and oblivious existence led her to forever stand in the peripheral vision of the Star Wars universe.
 The first chapter won the grand prize in the Official Star Wars Fanfilm awards (handpicked by Lucas himself), and I came aboard as a visual effects artist and crew member for the sequel, Pink Five Strikes Back.
-We won the Audience Choice Award in the same contest the following year, and it was an obvious and unspoken assumption that the third and final film would be around the corner soon.
+We won the Audience Choice Award in the same contest the best price lexapro following year, and it was an obvious and unspoken assumption that the third and viagra prescription final film would be around the corner soon.

 During this time, the director, Trey Stokes, grew past being the filmmaker that got me occasional work, and had become my full-fledged mentor.
 I hadn’t been in Los Angeles that long when I started working on Trey’s projects, and he trusted me with more responsibilities and creative input than any other project I found myself on.
 While working as a barista during the day, I was learning my trade at night- rotoscoping sabers, working as an extra set of hands on a film shoot, holding a smoke machine just out of shot, or simply imitating a sponge and soaking in whatever information I could.
 When it came time for Trey to write Return of Pink Five, I somehow ended up graduating in a big way – I was going to wear the hat of Visual Effects Supervisor for the project, and Trey was inviting me to co-write the script with him.
 I still have no memory of how that conversation went or how clueless I was as to what I’d signed up for, and it’s one of the bigger regrets I still carry to this day.

-We wrote non-stop for three or four days – taking turns behind the keyboard while the other talked, a copy of Return of the Jedi constantly being stopped and restarted in the background as reference.
+We wrote non-stop for three or four days – taking turns behind the cialis uk cheap purchase buy keyboard while the other talked, a copy of Return of the Jedi constantly being stopped and restarted in the background as reference.
 The writing process felt like solving a puzzle, attempting to simultaneously A) insert a major character (Stacey) into the Star Wars universe, B) have Stacey provide a major influence on the outcome of the story, and all while C) doing nothing that would change Return of the Jedi in any way.
 Oh, and it has to make sense, and it has to be funny, and it can’t be too expensive to film, but still has to look like an incredibly big budget sci-fi film that EVERYONE knows exactly how it should look.
 Aaaaaand GO.
 I laughed more than any other time in memory, and when the first draft was done, it was a momentous occasion – I even printed out the script and made Trey sign it to commemorate it.

 Elation turned to dread after our producer was handed the script, though not because he didn’t like it.
 Trey and I had put everything in, confident that anything we weren’t capable of due to budget or complexity would be spotted during this crucial period of iteration and review.
 The producer’s reaction?
 “Well, we have to do all of this.”

-At that moment, I instantly shed the hat of co-writer and donned the hat of Visual Effects Supervisor, and gulped at what I’d just signed myself up for.
+At that moment, I instantly shed the hat of co-writer and buying cialis donned the discount lasix sale hat of Visual Effects Supervisor, and gulped at what I’d just signed myself up for.
 I knew how to do what was required – in theory, at best.
 When we’d brainstorm a shot and discuss how the effects would work, I could give a straighforward answer, but it was often something I’d never done myself.
 All of this was terrifying.
 In Hollywood, the mantra is ‘Fake it ’til you Make it’.
 I had just made it, but that meant delivering.

 The stress was crushing.
 I put on a brave face, studied like crazy, kept my ears open, and tried to avoid holding up a huge sign over my head saying “I HAVE NO IDEA WHAT I’M DOING”.
 I’d have as much of a game plan as I could before going on set.
 I did constant reference measurements, answered every question asked of me, and made sure that what we were filming wouldn’t be a waste.
 But after awhile, I started to feel out of my depth.
 While setting up a more complex sequence, I cracked under my breath to a crew member, “This is ridiculous.
 We’re hacking this shot together and I have no idea if it’s going to work.”
 Instead of immediately crapping his pants, he replied, “Congratulations, this is exactly how all of Hollywood works.
 Nobody knows anything, you just go with it and do your best.”
 A comforting thought, though not one that helped me do my job.